-First of all you will need 2 or 3 visits to come and see us.
-We will make a custom fitted tray, which you take home to wear.
+First of all you will need 2 visits so that we can make a custom fitted tray, which you take home to wear.
 The gel is worn in these trays overnight each day for 2-6 week period.
 This is a gradual lightening of the colour of the teeth.

-if you want to boost your self esteem and get that brighter whiter perfect smile contact Saving Smiles today!
+To boost your self-esteem and get that brighter whiter perfect smile contact Saving Smiles today.

 How long does the procedure take?